 "Although the law prohibits such practices, there were reports that the police, military, and prison guards sometimes mistreated and tortured detainees.
-Members of the military and police accused of torture were tried in civilian rather than military courts.
-CINEP asserted that, as of June, government security forces were involved in 40 incidents of torture, a 50 percent increase compared with the first six months of 2005.
+Members of the military and police accused of torture are tried in civilian, rather than military, courts.
+CINEP asserted that, as of June, security forces were involved in 25 incidents of torture, a 67 percent decrease compared with the first 6 months of 2004.
+CINEP also reported that during the first 6 months of the year there were 97 victims of torture: 5 victims resulting from abuse of authority and social intolerance by 'direct and indirect' state agents; 75 victims resulting from political persecution by direct and indirect state agents; and 17 victims resulting from political persecution or social intolerance when the perpetrator was unknown.
+Of these victims, 66 victims implicated the armed forces."
+Emphasis Mine.